 - 5.70.
-Appropriate training that focus on anticipating and preventing human errors before they become the cause of events should be provided for the conduct of operations at nuclear power plants.
-The types of tool that should be used include:
+Appropriate training that focuses on anticipating and preventing human errors before they become the cause of events should be provided for the conduct of operations at nuclear power plants.
+The types of tool that should be used include the following: - Task previews. - Job-site reviews (i.e. walkdowns to assess physical aspects of the job). - Questioning attitude. - Self-checking and peer checking. - Stop when unsure. - The 'stop, think, act, review' methodology. - Procedure use and adherence. - Effective communication, for example the following: - Three-way communication; - Use of the phonetic alphabet. - 5.71.
+Other human performance tools should be used depending on the work situation: - Pre-job briefing; - Verification practices, including concurrent verification (i.e. performed in parallel by the individuals who perform the task and by those who verify the task), independent verification and peer checking; - Flagging (i.e. highlighting the components that are to be worked on); - Keeping track in step by step procedures (place keeping); - Visualization (using, for example, charts, specific displays, drawings); - Working through 'what if' scenarios during periods of low workload; - Post-job review.

-- Task previews;

-- Job-site reviews (i.e. walkdowns to assess physical aspects of the job);

-- Questioning attitude;

-- Self-checking and peer checking;

-- Stop when unsure;

-- The 'stop, think, act, review' methodology;

-- Procedure use and adherence;

-- Effective communication e.g.;

-- o Three-way communication;

-- o Use of the phonetic alphabet.

-- 5.71.
-Other human performance tools should be used depending on the work situation:

-- Pre-job briefing;

-- Verification practices, including concurrent verification (i.e. performed in parallel by the individuals who perform the task and by those who verify the task), independent verification and peer checking;

-- Flagging (i.e. highlighting the components that are to be worked on);

-- Keeping track in step by step procedures (place keeping);

-- Visualisation (using charts, specific displays, drawings etc.);

-- Working through 'what if' scenarios during periods of low workload;

-- Post-job review.

-Further recommendations are provided in DS497C [5].
+Further recommendations are provided in SSG-72 [5].

 5.72.
-The operations department should ensure that the planning and the performance of activities (including testing, repair maintenance and calibration) is conducted in such a way as to avoid human induced equipment faults.
+The operations department should ensure that the planning and the performance of activities (including testing, repair, maintenance and calibration) is conducted in such a way as to avoid human induced equipment faults.
 Particularly important are activities that have the potential to result in the simultaneous unavailability of multiple trains of safety systems (known as human induced common cause failures).